-The image is trying to establish normalcy of the black presence that isn’t traumatically conditioned to associate with racism.
+The image is trying to establish normalcy of the black presence that isn’t traumatically conditioned to be associated with racism.

-Fini is A self-taught leading surrealist painter; inspired by Italian Renaissance and Mannerist styles along with her contemporaries like Max Ernst, Picasso, Georges Bataille, Salvador Dalí, etc.
+Fini is a self-taught leading surrealist Female painter; inspired by Italian Renaissance and Mannerist styles along with her contemporaries like Max Ernst, Picasso, Georges Bataille, Salvador Dalí, etc.